actix/examples/other/server-sent-events/README.md

 Connections dropped: 5957, accepting connections: false^C⏎
 ```

-_Accepting connections_ indicates wheter resources for the server have been exhausted.
+_Accepting connections_ indicates whether resources for the server have been exhausted.